snehalwagh2121/SpringSecurityDemo/README.md

 A new filter JWTFilter will be responsible to call the JwtAuthorizationProvider.
 Which will call the verifyToken from JWTUtils class.

 [commit id](https://github.com/snehalwagh2121/SpringSecurityDemo/commit/9e14c48569921f1c109b834175ad0ab6b62e4a94)

+#OAuth with github
+1. create a app in github under Settings -> DeveloperSettings -> OAuth Apps -> New Oauth App Give name, description, URL as the application url like http://localhost:9010 and Authorization callback url = http://localhost:9010/login/oauth2/code/github

+The OAuth redirect URI is the path in the application that the end-user’s user-agent is redirected back to after they have authenticated with GitHub and have granted access to the application on the Authorize application page.

+For the Oauth to work, i had to remove the authentication managers definitions.
+ELse it was redirecting again and again to the github authentication page.
+Not sure why.

+But after removing the beans related to UserDetailsService, AuthorizationProviders, AuthenticationManagers, etc. and keeping only the Oauth dependency and github clientId and clientSecret, everything worked fine.